 How can I register?

-- You can register in person at our office at 710 N 7th Street, 2nd Floor, Kansas City, Kansas, 66101, Monday-Friday from 9:00 am- 5:00 pm.
+You can register in person at our office at 710 N 7th Street, 2nd Floor, Kansas City, KS, 66101, Monday-Friday from 9:00 AM - 5:00 PM.
 Please bring your current government issued photo ID.
 If you are registering as a business, please also bring a copy of your articles of incorporation and a letter of good standing from the secretary of state in which the company is registered.

-- You can register online HERE.
+You can register online.
 Please fill out the online form and follow the prompts.
-Online bidder registration will be open until two business days before the sale.
+Bidder registration will open Wednesday, November 16th, 2022 and will close Friday, March 24th, 2023 at 8:00 AM.
 If you register online, please expect a response from us by the end of the following business day.

-- You need to set up your Tax Sale website profile HERE.
+You need to set up your Tax Sale Website Profile.
 You do NOT have to set up a profile if you already have one for Civicsource.
 The auction is not on the website yet, but we encourage you to create your profile with the website as soon as possible if you don't have one.
 Please use the same email address at Civicsource as you did when registering with Delinquent Real Estate.